 Who pays IBI tax and why?

-Basically, if you own a property, whatever it’s condition, you should pay IBI.
+Basically, if you own a property, whatever the condition, you should pay IBI.

 The monies paid go towards the upkeep of your local community, infrastructure and services.